 Looking at some of the most amazing creatures on the planet, Odd Couples sheds astonishing light on what it means to be male or female in the animal kingdom.

 Daphne J. Fairbairn is professor of biology at the University of California, Riverside.
-She has written widely on the science of sexual differences and is the coeditor of Sex, Size, and Gender Roles.
+She has written widely on the science of sexual differences.

 "Balancing descriptive natural history with probing evolutionary biology, Fairbairn (Sex, Size & Gender Roles, coeditor), professor of biology at the University of California Riverside, examines eight striking cases of extreme size differences between males and females of the same species. . . .
 The conclusion she draws from this amazing diversity is as profound as it is simple: 'there is no "normal" or "typical" pattern of sexual differentiation across the animal kingdom.'"--Publishers Weekly

 "I found reading the book like taking a holiday in a foreign land with an enthusiastic and expert guide.
 You will come back with good stories, and a new appreciation of the amazing diversity of life on Earth and the forces shaping it."--Suzanne Alonzo, Nature

 "I understand much more about these creatures now that I've read this lively new book. . . .
 [L]ike all of the examples in this fine book, it's far from a traditional marriage."--Laurence A. Marschall, Natural History

 "Such insights into the lives of animals are what makes Odd Couples so enjoyable, and Fairbairn always takes an evolutionist-eye view to try to understand them."--Kate Douglas, New Scientist